MauroDataMapper/docs/docs/user-guides/how-to-search/how-to-search.md

 * Capital letters
 * Full stops

-These individual words are referred to as **‘Keys’** and once the search term has been split up into its various keys, these are then saved and used to conduct the search.
+These individual words are referred to as **'Keys'** and once the search term has been split up into its various keys, these are then saved and used to conduct the search.
 Therefore, the results will only match the keys and not the whole search phrase.

 For example: